Homepage 'de Luikerwaal' Robinson Crusoe

 (slide: origin unknown.)

-One of the oldest sets of magic lantern slides that possibly was used to tell the story of Robinson Crusoe is a set of twelve oblong hand painted glass slides, two of that shown here.
+This is possibly one of the oldest sets of magic lantern slides that was used to tell the story of Robinson Crusoe.
+It is a set of twelve oblong hand painted glass slides, three of that shown here.
 Painted in clear, primary colours on a black background, diverse scenes are depicted that could suit to the Robinson-story, like the shipwreck, flashes of lightning, a man climbing on board of the wreck and taking some goods with him on a raft, the discovery of the footprint in the sand and the arrival at home.
 Scenes like the finding of the footprint and the use of the raft were immediately recognizable as belonging to Robinson Crusoe in the 19th century.

 French chromolithographed transfer slide for the lampascope and similar domestic lanterns, probably made by Lapierre, c.
 1890s.
 The story is told by means of manuscript-style captions, the first one with the title 'Histoire du Robinson' (The story of Robinson) and the beginning line 'Robinson fait son adieux a son père' (Robinson says good-bye to his father).